Blue Botia (Yasuhikotakia modesta) Species Profile & Care Guide

 |GH||8 - 12|

-Origins of the Blue Botia
+Natural Habitat of the Blue Botia

 You will find the Blue Botia throughout the lower Mekong River basin in Laos, Vietnam, Cambodia, Thailand, Vietnam and the Chao Phraya and Mae Klong drainages in central and western Thailand in Southeast Asia.
 They inhabit moderately flowing tributaries and rivers with a sandy or muddy substrate where they forage amongst the submerged rocks, leaf litter, tree roots and driftwood branches looking for food and soft-leaved plants.